mthang1201/Eternal-Brawl/README.md

 - You may need the [Microsoft Visual C++ Redistributables](https://support.microsoft.com/en-us/topic/the-latest-supported-visual-c-downloads-2647da03-1eea-4433-9aff-95f26a218cc0) if you don't have them already installed.

 ## Build Instructions
-This is the first project where I use make, so to compile the game yourself you will need [make](https://gnuwin32.sourceforge.net/packages/make.htm).
+This is the first project where I use CMake to support multiple compilers, so to compile the game yourself you will need [CMake](https://cmake.org/overview/).
 - First of all, clone the repository to your PC.
 - Open a terminal window in the root directory of the cloned repository and run this powershell script:
 ```
 ./run
 ```
-You will then find the Game executable in build.
+You will then find the Game executable in bin.

 ## Controls
-- Left/Right/Down arrow keys: Move the tetromino
-- Up arrow key: Rotate the tetromino
-- Space: Hard drop tetromino
-- Shift/C: Swap with hold block
-- P: Pause the game
-- Q/Esc: Go back
+- Pending...

 ## Features to add
 - Pending...